 OpenAutomatically detect the language of untagged fenced code blocks and insert the language identifier.
 Supports TypeScript, Python, SQL, Bash, HTML, JSON, and more.

-OpenAdd language hints to untagged fenced code blocks across long Markdown documents.
-Browser-based, no upload, instant.
+OpenBulk-add language hints to untagged fenced code blocks across a long Markdown doc.
+Heuristic detection for 9 languages, browser-side, instant.

-OpenImprove syntax highlighting in long Markdown docs by tagging untagged code fences.
-Compatible with GitHub, GitLab, VS Code, and Pandoc.
+OpenImprove highlighting in long Markdown READMEs by tagging untagged code fences.
+Heuristic detection for 9 languages, GitHub-compatible, browser-side.

-OpenUse heuristic language detection to tag Markdown code blocks.
-Detects Python, JS, Rust, Go, SQL, HTML, JSON, C++, PHP automatically.
+OpenHeuristic language detection that tags Markdown code blocks.
+Recognises Python, JavaScript, Rust, Go, PHP, SQL, HTML, JSON, and C++.
+Browser-side.

 OpenUI-driven YAML frontmatter generator for static site generators — Gatsby, Next.js, Hugo, Astro.
 Fill in fields and prepend to your Markdown.
 Free, browser-based.